 Most RVs come with cheap ‘RV carpet’ installed in the bedroom, slides and cab area.
 Here are my thoughts on RV carpet:

-- Our installed carpet was very thick.
+• Our installed carpet was very thick.
 It included heavy carpet padding and was folded over on all edge (vs stretched), and it was held in place with multiple staples.
 This made for a bulky and awkward transition from our floor.
 It also served nicely as a dirt and sand trap and it was next to impossible to clean.
 To add to the issue, most RVs don’t come with a central vacuum.
-We use a hand-held vac – this lithium battery unit by Black & Decker – to keep the floor clean, but it’s simply not powerful enough to pull dirt through all that carpet.
+We use this lithium battery hand-held vac to keep the floor clean, but it’s simply not powerful enough to pull all the dirt through the carpet.
+Using a steam cleaner in this small space is impractical and would encourage mold and mildew.

 Fortunately, most newer RVs have little or no carpet – in other words, the industry appears to have gotten the message.
 Unfortunately that doesn’t help those of us who already have old, ugly, carpet!